abhinavgpt1/Learn-Java/CW47To53_Threads/ThreadsRulebook.md

 Def: context switching is the process of saving the state of a currently running thread and loading/restoring the state of another thread.
 When a process or thread's time slice expires, the OS performs a context switch to allow another thread to run.

 JVM and OS handle multithreading.
-In multicore env, JVM can distribute threads across multiple cores for true parallel execution.
+In multicore env., JVM can distribute threads across multiple cores for true parallel execution.
 When a Java program is executed, one thread begins running immediately, which is the main thread.
 This thread is responsible for executing the main method of the program.

+----------------- basic concepts done, check codes now -----------------

 Basic program using Thread:
 ---------------------------